 retropie

-in the root of the Flash drive.
+in the root of the flash drive.
 This directory will be used by RetroPie to create additional directories to which the ROMS are to be copied. - Safely unmount the Drive before transferring it to the Raspberry Pi.

-- After plugging the Flash drive back into a PC, there will be newly created directories under the
+- After plugging the flash drive back into a PC, there will be newly created directories under the

 /retropie